-Recruiters are turning to the Internet to look for talent with exactly the right set of skills.
-This means that in order you’ll need to proactively manage what you put online in order to show up on a recruiter’s radar, .
+Recruiters are turning to the internet to look for talent with exactly the right set of skills.
+This means that in order to get noticed online you need to proactively manage what you put out there.

 - 35% of employers unlikely to interview candidates not online

 - 51% of hiring managers research candidates using search engines

 - 52% report using social networking sites to research candidates.